ccrsxx/twitter-clone/README.md

 ## Features ✨

 - Authentication with Firebase Authentication
-- Strongly typed react components with TypeScript
+- Strongly typed React components with TypeScript
 - Users can add tweets, like, retweet, and reply
 - Users can delete tweets, add tweet to bookmarks, and pin their tweet
 - Users can add images and GIFs to tweet